 What if I have business that requires speaking directly with a bank employee?

 You may be able to schedule a face-to-face meeting with someone at your local branch.
 Call the bank’s customer service number or look for information on its website about making an appointment.
 Some major banks, such as Bank of America and Wells Fargo, offer videoconferencing.

 Can I open an account with a new bank online?

 Yes, many banks will let you start a new account online, in some cases without requiring an initial deposit.
 The FDIC’s #GetBanked page has information on getting started.
 Check the websites of Bank On, a project of the nonprofit Cities for Financial Empowerment Fund, and the trade group Independent Community Bankers of America to find national and local banks that let you establish accounts remotely.

 Can my bank keep my stimulus check if I owe money?

 It's possible.
-Tens of millions of Americans will receive their stimulus payments by direct deposit to bank accounts.
-As it now stands, banks can tap that money if, for example, you are overdrawn or delinquent on a loan.
+As tens of millions of Americans receive their third COVID-19 relief payments in the form of checks or direct deposits, banks may be able to tap that money if, for example, a recipient is overdrawn on an account or delinquent on a loan.

 Several major banks have pledged during the pandemic not to use stimulus money to make up those negative balances.
 However, even those institutions could be required by court order to turn over stimulus funds to debt collectors.